Filing a complaint about a flight

 Consumer Advice Telephone Service

-Normal service time Monday–Wednesday and Friday 9 am – noon, Thursday noon – 3 pm.
+NOTE!
+Read the exception schedules from the link.
+Service time normally Monday–Wednesday and Friday 9 am – noon, Thursday noon – 3 pm.

 European Consumer Centre Finland